FR-44 DUI Insurance Requirement

 The FR-44 requirement makes auto insurance much more expensive.
 Even more surprising, a DUI conviction can lead to higher rates on other types of insurance such as health insurance, life insurance, medical insurance and disability insurance for up to five years after the conviction.

-This article explains Florida's FR-44 insurance requirement and how it might affect you if you do not avoid the DUI conviction.
+This article explains Florida's FR-44 insurance requirement and how it might affect you.

 The Increase in Auto Insurance Premiums after a DUI